 Progression of the Severity

-The average time from the onset of illness or symptoms ranged from 5 to 8 days for severe (dyspnea) case-patients.
+The average time from the onset of illness or symptoms ranged from 5 to 8 days for severe (dyspnea) case patients.
 The average time from the onset of symptoms ranged from 8 to 12 days for patients with acute respiratory distress syndrome (ARDS).
 Lastly, the average time from the onset of illness or symptoms to ICU admission ranged from 10-12 days.

 Clinicians need to be aware of the potential for some patients who could deteriorate rapidly in a week after the onset of the illness.
-Among hospitalized patients, 26%-32% of patients were admitted to ICU.
+Among hospitalized patients, 26%-32% were admitted to ICU.
 Among all patients, 3% to 17% developed ARDS compared to 20% to 42% for hospitalized patients.
 67% to 85% of patients were admitted to ICU.

 Mortality rates of patients admitted to ICU were 39% to 72%.
 This range depends on the study and characteristics of the patient population.
 The average length of days for hospitalized survivors was 10 to 13 days.